keptn/lifecycle-toolkit/docs/content/en/docs/migrate/metrics-observe/_index.md

 * You must populate a [KeptnMetricsProvider](../../yaml-crd-ref/metricsprovider.md) resource for each instance of each data provider.
-  This resource specifies the URL and namespace for the data source and gives it a unique `name` that can be referenced by other resources.
+  This resource specifies the URL and namespace for the data provider and gives it a unique `name` that can be referenced by other resources.
   This is the only KLT specific configuration that is required.
 * Each query that is specified in your Keptn v1